-In the script editor, select the View > Show manifest file menu item.
+- In the script editor, select the appsscript.json file from the left menu.

 appsscript.json)with the following:

-- Select File > Save all to save these changes to the manifest and Code.gs.
+- Click the Save project icon to save the changes to the manifest and Code.gs.
 This step provides the add-on with required deployment information.
 If you get an error, save

 Task 3.
 Deploy the add-on

 Click the Deploy > Test deployments button at the top of the screen.

 This brings you to the Setting dialog at the Add-ons tab.